Co-Op Program

 Connect with Ashley to learn more about her Co-Op experience at Ashley Thai Linkedin

-At Thermo Fisher, Ashley gained extensive training on the Baculovirus Expression Vector System that focuses on insect cell culture.
+After graduation, Ashley landed a role as Assistant Product Manager at Med2Lab, Inc., before being promoted to Product Manager.
+As a Co-Op student at Thermo Fisher, Ashley gained extensive training on the Baculovirus Expression Vector System that focuses on insect cell culture.
 This process manufactures specific proteins through cell growth, transfection, infection, and harvesting.
 In addition to gaining lab skills, Ashley gained experience in inventory management projects, BSL-2 aseptic techniques, presenting scientific research, and team communication.
-She plans to go to medical school and her career goal is to become a clinician who serves underprivileged communities.

 Contact and Meet the Team

-Joe Pogliano is a Professor of Molecular Biology and cofounder of Linnaeus Bioscience, Inc. He received B.S. degrees in Chemistry and Honors Biology from the University of Illinois, Champaign.
+Joe is a Professor of Molecular Biology and serves as the faculty advisor to the Co-Op Program.
+He is also the co-founder of Linnaeus Bioscience, Inc. He received B.S. degrees in Chemistry and Honors Biology from the University of Illinois, Champaign.
 He earned his PhD from Harvard Medical School where he studied cell division, outer membrane stress responses, antibiotic mechanism of action and protein secretion.
 As a postdoc at UC San Diego, he studied cytoskeletal proteins involved in plasmid DNA segregation.
 He joined the UC San Diego faculty in 2003 where his research has focused on using cell biological tools to study bacterial cell growth, DNA replication, cell division, outer membrane biogenesis, and the mechanisms by which antibiotics target these essential cellular processes.
-His lab recently discovered the "phage nucleus," a compartment formed by many bacteriophages that replicate in Pseudomonas.
-Joe and Kit Pogliano developed Bacterial Cytological Profiling (BCP) technology that provides a rapid method for screening for antibiotics against multidrug resistant bacteria and understanding their mechanisms of action.
+His lab discovered the phage nucleus, a compartment formed by many bacteriophages that replicate in Pseudomonas.
+Joe and School of Biological Sciences Dean Kit Pogliano, PhD, developed Bacterial Cytological Profiling (BCP) technology that provides a rapid method for screening for antibiotics against multidrug resistant bacteria and understanding their mechanisms of action.

 Ready to get started?
 Contact biocap@ucsd.edu.